danialjivraj/Shift-Availability-Script-Using-Python-Selenium-and-Discord-Bot-API/README.md

 Not only will it tell me it has been automatically added, but it also updates the Booked Days message with the "Days added" followed by the day that was added.
 This required 0 human interaction as the script booked it automatically according to my preferences.

 ## Discord Logic
-After the script runs, it will store the information in lists, and then those lists are used and sent to Jen. <br>
+After the script runs, it will store the information in lists, and then those lists are used and sent to **Jen**. <br>
 I formatted the discord text and made it embed to make it look nicer and cleaner.
 Booked days display a blue line, while Available days display green.
 Specific Available days as purple and Automatic Checking as red.

 ## Conclusion